 * Adopted by the pre-sessional working group for the seventy-fifth session (25 and 26 July 2019).

-List of issues and questions in relation to the sixth periodic report of the Republic of Zimbabwe *
+List of issues and questions in relation to the combined initial, second and third periodic reports of Kiribati *

 Access to justice